OctopusDeploy/docs/docs/deployments/kubernetes/helm-update/index.md

 For more information about Helm Chart repositories and how to run your own private repository, check out the living documentation on their [GitHub repo](https://helm.sh/docs/topics/chart_repository/).

 ## Helm upgrade step
-Since the [helm upgrade](https://docs.helm.sh/helm/#helm-upgrade) command provides the ability to ensure that the chart is installed when it runs for the fist time (by using the `--install` argument), this upgrade command is the most practical step to provide.
+Since the [helm upgrade](https://docs.helm.sh/helm/#helm-upgrade) command provides the ability to ensure that the chart is installed when it runs for the first time (by using the `--install` argument), this upgrade command is the most practical step to provide.

 :::success
 Remember that since the Kubernetes cluster connection context is available via the kubectl script step, any helm commands that you want to perform that don't fit into the existing helm upgrade step can easily be scripted as per usual.